Azure/azure-powershell/src/Compute/Compute.Autorest/docs/Az.Compute.md

 Create or update a gallery Application Definition.

 ### [New-AzGalleryApplicationVersion](New-AzGalleryApplicationVersion.md)
-Create a gallery application version.
+Create or update a gallery Application Version.

 ### [Remove-AzGalleryApplication](Remove-AzGalleryApplication.md)
 Delete a gallery Application.